 It’s key to have a cross-functional team approach to mitigating and solving complex patient safety issues.
 Engaging subject matter experts from multiple disciplines enables better decisions that impact patient safety.

-Catherine Godfrey, Executive Director, Patient Safety, Pharmacovigilance & Patient Safety
+Catherine Godefroy, Executive Director, Patient Safety, Pharmacovigilance & Patient Safety

 It means identifying the balance of safety and adverse events from drug exposure vs. the benefit of efficacy and treatment.
 Our bioanalytical teams work every day to assess Pharmacokinetic (PK) end points (what the body is doing to the drug), Pharmacodynamic (including biomarkers) end points, and both the safety and efficacy of the drug (what the drug is doing to the body).